 Meetings and attendance at events

 The Branch normally meets the first Wednesday evening each month in the Spring and Summer and bimonthly during the Winter.
-Because of the Covid-19 pandemic, these meetings have been suspended as has the AGM, normally held in June.
-Subject to the virus situation easing, consideration is being given to holding a social evening on Wednesday 2 December 2020, preceded by a short AGM.
-You may like to note this date in your diaries but it is subject to confirmation nearer the time.
-Having Canal stands at social events, fetes etc. has also been cancelled, as have Canal talks by John Farrow.
+Because of the Covid-19 pandemic, these meetings have been suspended.
+However, the 2020 AGM will be held electronically on Wednesday 2 December 2020 starting at 7pm.
+Details about the meeting and how to join are given under Swindon events.
+Having Canal stands at social events, fetes etc. have been cancelled until further notice, as have Canal talks by John Farrow.

 The Canal around Swindon